github-education-resources/classroom/docs/using-template-repos-for-assignments.md

 * If you’re planning to create an assignment for a group project or a long project with multiple phases, you can either use separate branches for each phase and use repo templates, or you can stick to the importer.
 * If you plan on pushing changes to the student repos for any updates, using the existing importer might be a better option

-\* the template repos API is still under a preview and might change, but we will keep this page updated if any of those changes affect your experience on classroom.
+\* The template repositories API is still under a preview and might change.
+We will keep this page updated if any of those changes affect your experience on classroom.

 ### Helpful links:
 * [https://help.github.com/en/articles/creating-a-template-repository](https://help.github.com/en/articles/creating-a-template-repository)